MINUTES of the ANNUAL GENERAL MEETING of the

 The Peterhouse Group operates as efficiently as possible and the Business Director, Mark Whitaker keeps a very close eye on expenditure during the financial year.

 The school’s Top Management (three Heads and the Business Director) together with Members of EXCO are highly sensitive to the difficulties parents face in meeting their school fee commitments and do all they can to keep fee increases to a minimum.
+I would like to thank parents for agreeing to the recent modest increase in fees to cover the additional burden of government teachers coming fully onto the Peterhouse pay roll.

 3. MAJOR DEVELOPMENTS